notsopawel/cloudtalks/README.md

 ## Action plan
 1. Create 3xEC2 instances, with different names(tag) and instance types.
-2. Parametrize Name tag value and instance type.
+2. Parametrize "Name" tag value and instance type.
-3. Prepare the code in the way that the same codebase might be used by different environments.
+3. Prepare the code as a module so that different environments might use the same codebase.
-4. Follow the process that code should be placed on dedicated branch, approved and merged to the main.
+4. Follow the process that code should be placed on a dedicated branch, approved, and merged to the main branch.
-5. Update README file status.
+5. Update README file status and howto section.

 ## Status
 - [ ] EC2 instances;
-- [ ] Branch&PR
+- [ ] Branch&PR;
-- [ ] Environments separation
+- [ ] Environments separation;

+## HowTo
+Please provide example module usage with links to the applied resources documentation.